markomanninen/ARC-AGI/test/README.md

      python analyze.py
      ```

+    - You may also plot all correctly predicted patterns in a single multiplot grid:

+      ```
+      python plot_correct.py
+      ```

-## Configuration for GPT-4o
+## Configuration for `GPT-4o`

 - If you want to conduct tests with GPT-4o, you need to modify the `llmClientName` parameter in the `main` function of both `run_tests.py` and `analyze.py` scripts:
   - Change `llmClientName = None` to `llmClientName = "openai"`.

-You also need balance (likely a bit more than with the Claude) in the account and API KEY from OpenAI to be set in the `.env` file.
+You also need balance (likely a bit more than with the Claude) in the account and API KEY (optionally organization and project keys) from OpenAI to be set in the `.env` file.

-## Additional Notes

-- Verify that you have all environment-specific settings configured correctly, such as Python version and any necessary environment variables.
-- For detailed visualization of plots, ensure that all dependencies are properly installed and configured.
+***

+I have written an essay about AGI in Finnish that you can read from: [AGI – Yleistekoäly: Totta vai tarua, nyt vai huomenna?](https://mesokosmos.com/2024/06/21/agi-yleistekoaly-totta-vai-tarua-nyt-vai-huomenna/)